Where most WordPress problems actually come from

 Plugins are added.
 Settings are updated.
 Content is edited.
 New users get access.

-Most of these changes are small.
-Some have a wider impact.
+Most of these changes are small, although some have a wider impact.

 Looking beyond the surface

-It is easy to focus on the visible issue.
+It is natural to focus on the visible issue.

 These are symptoms.

-The underlying cause is often related to how changes are made and how information is collected.
+The underlying cause is often related to how changes are made and how information is shared.

 Two patterns that appear frequently